-There is certainly hints in the statement Steve Cohen put out yesterday morning:
+There are certainly hints in the statement Steve Cohen put out yesterday morning:

 "If I am fortunate enough to be approved by Major League Baseball as the next owner of this iconic franchise, Sandy Alderson will become president of the New York Mets and will oversee all Mets baseball and business operations.
 Sandy is an accomplished and respected baseball executive who shares my philosophy of building an organization and a team the right way.
 I am excited to have Sandy in a key leadership role with the Mets if my purchase of the team is approved.